 - Individuals who voluntarily left their employment or who were fired for gross misconduct are not eligible for the premium assistance.

-- Individuals who were not previously enrolled in a health, dental, vision, or EAP plan are not eligible to sign up now.
+- Individuals who were not previously enrolled in health, dental, vision, or EAP plan are not eligible to sign up now.

 - An AEI loses eligibility for premium assistance when he or she reaches the end of the maximum COBRA coverage period.
 (When COBRA premium assistance ends, the AEI may be eligible for Medicaid or a Special Enrollment Period to enroll in coverage through the Health Insurance Marketplace or to enroll in individual market health insurance coverage outside of the Marketplace.)